All Episodes

 Thanks for having me.

-You know, my clients lawfully voted in Michigan, and uh they cast good votes.
+You know, my clients lawfully voted in Michigan, and they cast good votes.

 And so people talk about integrity, they talk about fairness, but it doesn't mean much unless it's also accurate, right?

-The popular vote doesn't mean anything if you're if you're counting people who didn't actually vote in favor of those who did.
+The popular vote doesn't mean anything if you're counting people who didn't actually vote in favor of those who did.

-And so we've we've seen widespread uh problems, widespread i illegalities, and we've got just in my case, more than three dozen eyewitnesses.
+And so we've seen widespread problems, widespread illegalities, and we've got, just in my case, more than three dozen eyewitnesses.

 This isn't even circumstantial evidence.

-That's when the experts and the data guys, you know, make uh you know, crunch the numbers and and and do the extrapolations.
+That's when the experts and the data guys crunch the numbers and do the extrapolations.

-Uh we were aggrieved, my clients were aggrieved with with those irregularities, and they want the Michigan legislature and others to do their job, their constitutional duty uh to make sure that every vote, uh I should say every lawful vote counts, and that theirs don't get watered down.
+And they want the Michigan legislature and others to do their job, their constitutional duty, to make sure that every vote, I should say every lawful vote counts and that theirs don't get watered down.

-So many that we saw uh not just on election day itself, but in other cases uh throughout the night and throughout the next day, uh veterans' ballots being pushed off to the corner, not being treated the same way in one county as another.
+So many that we saw, not just on Election Day itself, but in other cases throughout the night and throughout the next day, veterans' ballots being pushed off to the corner, not being treated the same way in one county as another.

 It's really shocking.

-And and for for being a guy from Michigan myself, you know, I grew up here, uh, you know, I I I went away for a while uh to other places like Florida and came back home.
+I went away for a while to other places like Florida and came back home.

 It's really shameful.

-And and of course we can count, and we shouldn't be so naive to think that we can't can't do those things.
+And of course, we can count, and we shouldn't be so naive to think that we can't do those things.

 It's because we don't want to look, right?

-You can't you can't trust what you can't verify, and you can't count what you can't see.
+You can't trust what you can't verify, and you can't count what you can't see.

-And here we've got a situation where you know regular people are being kicked out uh of the counting rooms, uh whether they're bipartisan challengers or GOP challengers, uh, they're being kicked out of the county room in favor of paid consultants or or you know, partisan Democrats.
+And here we've got a situation where regular people are being kicked out of the counting rooms, whether they're bipartisan challengers or GOP challengers.

-And and look, this shouldn't be about party, uh, this should be about process, and right now election integrity demands a closer look at the process.
+And right now, election integrity demands a closer look at the process.

-You're also, by the way, claiming in your suit that they sent out in in the in this state um uh in Michigan, uh 355,392 unsolicited ballots.
+You're also, by the way, claiming in your suit that they sent out in this state in Michigan 355,392 unsolicited ballots.

-By the way, that gets out into the you know, the real lawsuit in the state of uh Wisconsin, which is that the people actually have to sign up and apply for and make application for these ballots if they're not gonna vote in person.
+By the way, that gets out into the real lawsuit in the state of Wisconsin, which is that people actually have to sign up and apply for and make application for these ballots if they're not going to vote in person.

 And in fact, they didn't do it.

-And as a matter of law and court precedence, uh in the past, uh those have not been accepted ballots in the end.
+And as a matter of law and court precedence, in the past, those have not been accepted ballots in the end.

 So that's a big charge.